 Ensure you have an attractive, responsive web design that adapts to the different needs of consumers using tablets and smartphones.
 Recent figures show mobile accounted for 40 percent of holiday sales, with 29 percent from smartphones, and 11 percent for tablets.[vii]
 In a sophisticated mobile marketing campaign, IKEA used a mobile app that uses augmented reality to help consumers imagine what a piece of furniture would look like in their home and ensure it fits their space.
-More than 6 million users installed IKEA’s app, it was the number one download and it engaged consumers nearly three times as long as the retailer’s printed catalogue.[viii]
+More than 6 million users installed IKEA’s app, it was the number one download and it engaged consumers nearly three times as long as the retailer’s printed catalog.[viii]

 Get shoppers to think “Yes!”: